codex-storage/nim-codex/README.md

 ## Bindings

 Logos Storage provides a C API that can be wrapped by other languages.
-The bindings is located in the `library` folder.
+The C API bindings are located in the `library` folder.

-Currently, only a Go binding is included.
+Currently, only Go bindings are provided in this repo.
+However, Rust bindings for Logos Storage can be found at https://github.com/nipsysdev/storage-rust-bindings.

 ### Build the C library